 As with many aspects of life, some innovation goes a long way with regards to providing care for a senior with Alzheimer’s disease.
-At Hearts at Home In-Home Care, we understand fully how challenging it may be to meet the ever-changing needs inherent with dementia; during one day, your loved one may feel peaceful and content, while on the following day, experience increased anxiety and agitation.
+At Hearts at Home In-Home Care, a provider of help for seniors with Alzheimer’s in Kansas City and the surrounding areas, we understand fully how challenging it may be to meet the ever-changing needs inherent with dementia; during one day, your loved one may feel peaceful and content, while on the following day, experience increased anxiety and agitation.

 One of the keys is to try to stay flexible, and to have a number of tools and resources accessible to draw from according to the individual’s specific needs at a particular moment.
 Our dementia care Kansas City professionals have put together three unique tips that can be very successful in lifting a senior’s mood and allowing for expression of emotions: the MAP approach.